STI ends choppy week on upbeat note amid Wall St gains

-SINGAPORE (THE BUSINESS TIMES) - Investors fired up by gains on Wall Street overnight lifted the local market on Friday and allowed the bourse to finish a choppy week on a positive note.
+Investors fired up by gains on Wall Street overnight lifted the local market yesterday and allowed the bourse to finish a choppy week on a positive note.

 The more optimistic mood sent the benchmark Straits Times Index up 0.52 per cent, or 16.24 points, to 3,157.95, with gainers easily outnumbering decliners 320 to 171 on a trade of 1.96 billion shares worth $1.47 billion.